Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 Installation
 ------------

-The module uses an external library [jQueryUI], so use the release zip to install it, or use and init the source.
+The module uses an external library [jQuery-Autocomplete], so use the release zip to install it, or use and init the source.

 * From the zip